alexpdp7/alexpdp7/hardware/about_headphones.md

   This is good, because you do not have to take them off to interact with people physically.
   But this is bad, because you will hear any noise around you.

-* However, they have a boom mic, meaning they avoid most background noise.
+* However, they have a boom mic, meaning they supposedly avoid most background noise.

 * The controls are minimal, a volume rocker and a call/hang up button.
   Muting requires pressing volume up and down at the same time, which is not convenient, so normally I use software mute.